ni/grpc-device/README.md

 ### Download the Server
 1. Navigate to the [Releases](https://github.com/ni/grpc-device/releases)
-2. Download the latest Server Release `.tgz` or `.zip` for the desired platform.
+2. Download the latest Server Release `.tar.gz` or `.zip` for the desired platform.
-3. Extract the contents of the `.tgz` or `.zip` to a directory with read and write permissions.
+3. Extract the contents of the `.tar.gz` or `.zip` to a directory with read and write permissions.
 4. [Run the server](#running-the-grpc-server)

 ### Download the Client Files
 1. Navigate to the [Releases](https://github.com/ni/grpc-device/releases)
-2. Download the latest Client Release's `protos.tgz` or `protos.zip` depending on the client platform.
+2. Download the latest Client Release's `ni-grpc-device-client.tar.gz` or `ni-grpc-device-client.zip` depending on the client platform.
-3. Extract the contents of `protos.tgz` or `protos.zip` to a directory with read and write permissions.
+3. Extract the contents of `ni-grpc-device-client.tar.gz` or `ni-grpc-device-client.zip` to a directory with read and write permissions.
 4. [Create a gRPC client](#creating-a-grpc-client).

 ## Building on Windows 64-bit